cloudmesh-community/book/chapters/in/ai-rest.md

 ## AI and ML offerings by Cloud service providers

-All major cloud service providers offer a suite of AI amd ML products and services.
+All major cloud service providers offer a suite of AI and ML products and services.
 A few of the notable services include, but are not limited to:

 * [Amazon ML](https://aws.amazon.com/machine-learning/)